Paola077/api_rest/README.md

 ## 🎯 Project objectives:

-* Introduction to the rest api
+* Introduction to Api rest
 * Creating a controller with endpoints
 * Test endpoints with the postman
 * Getting closer little by little to Spring Boot architecture